-302 South Sergeant ~ Circa 1922 ~ Prairie ~ Architectual details ~ Art glass
+302 South Sergeant ~ Circa 1922 ~ Craftsman ~ Architectual details ~ Art glass

 Frank Childress made his fortune in the mining business in the area as the owner of Lead and Zinc Mining Company.